-Though specialist funds do exist that invest in all kinds of assets, we may add some of these at a later date, but we will explain these in more detail at that time.
+Specialist funds do exist that invest in all kinds of assets, we may add some of these at a later date, but we will explain them in more detail then.

-Stocks and shares are commonly called equities, these give you partial ownership in a publicly traded company (though can also include limited companies too), they’re called equities because by owning a share in a company you have an “equity stake”.
+Stocks and shares are commonly called equities, these give you partial ownership in a publicly traded company.

-The biggest difference between equities and bonds is how they generate profit: stocks need to appreciate in value, while most bonds pay fixed interest over time.
-However, you can also sometimes earn ‘dividends’ through equities, this is where companies either issue cash or additional stocks to their shareholders, if the company has performed well.
+Generally you may get a return from investing in equities by seeing them increase in value on the stock market.
+You can also earn ‘dividends’ through equities, this is where companies either issue cash or additional stocks to their shareholders, if the company has performed well.

 An investment fund is made up of 'units', so if you want to invest, you'll need to buy units – and these come at a cost which varies from day to day.

-For example if you want to invest £1,000 in a fund; if each fund unit costs £2, you can buy 500 units.
-Six months later, if the fund units increase in value to £2.50, your investment is now worth £1,250.
+For example, if you want to invest £1,000 in a fund; if each fund unit costs £2, you can buy 500 units.
+Six months later, if the fund price increases to £2.50, your investment is now worth £1,250.

 The unit price is worked out by dividing the total value of investments in the fund by the number of units in the fund.
 For example, if there were 10,000 units held in a fund worth £20,000, then the price of each unit would be (£20,000 divided by 10,000) = £2 (or 200 pence) a unit.

-Fund managers provide an information sheet called a KIID (Key Investor Information Document) which includes all the key facts about a fund.
+Fund managers provide an information sheet called a KIID (Key Investor Information Document) which includes all the important information about a fund.

 It describes what the fund does, the investment risk, associated charges and performance to help you compare different funds and assess whether that particular investment is right for you.
 It comes in a standardised format, set out by European regulations.

-A key facts document outlines the features of each product type, ISA and GIA.
+A Key Features Document outlines the features of each product type, ISA and GIA.
 These are presented to you when you create your investment account with Chip and can also be found on our website.